yogeshyadavas/yogeshyadavas/README.md

-- 👋 Hi, and Welcome to my profile.
-I'm Yogesh Yadav.
-I’m MERN Stack developer and currently open to work.
+- ### Hi there 👋, and Welcome to my profile.
+- #### My name is Yogesh and I am currently learning to be a full-stack web developer.
 - My outstanding ability is developing solutions to computationally challenging problems communicating them in written and oral form and working with teams to implement them.
 - 👀 I’m interested in coding on various platforms,